krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 starting time listed on the ticket, it can be presented to the KDC to obtain valid tickets.

-Tickets with the **postdateable** flag set can be used to issue postdated tickets.
+Ticket-granting tickets with the **postdateable** flag set can be used to obtain postdated service tickets.

 **Renewable** tickets can be used to obtain new session keys without the user entering their password again.
 A renewable ticket has two